Buick Estate: 1971–1976

 The 1971 to 1976 Estates were the first Buick station wagons to be built on GM longest chassis since the Roadmaster Estates of 1947–53.
 The Estate shared its 127.0 in C-body wheelbase with the Electra 225, while all 1971–76 GM wagons were B-body-based per model numbers.
 The 1971–76 GM full-size bodies, at 64.3 in front shoulder room and 63.4 in rear shoulder room set a record for interior width that would not be matched by any car until the full-size GM rear-wheel drive models of the early to mid 1990s.
 The Estate also shared the Electra 225's interior and exterior styling from 1971 to 1974 (complete with the prerequisite four VentiPorts).
 Door trim and seats were not as plush in 1971–74 wagons and no door pull strap was included as it was on the Electra.

 Although from 1975 to 1976 the number of VentiPorts were reduced by one, and the front fascia was downgraded to a LeSabre's (as was door trim and seats), the Electra 225 style chrome rocker panel moldings and distinctive Electra 225 style rear quarter panels (albeit without fender skirts) remained.
 The taillights were different from both the LeSabre and the Electra in all of these years.
 The Estate Wagons, as with other GM full-sized wagons during these years, used a rear suspension with multi-leaf springs instead of the coil springs used on other full-sized Buicks, and other full-sized GM cars to better cope with load carrying duties.

 The Estate Wagons also featured a new 'clamshell' tailgate design, marketed as the Glide-away Tailgate, where the rear power-operated glass slid up into the roof as the lower tailgate (manually or with power assist), slid into a recess under the cargo floor.
 Ultimately, the manual lower tailgate was supplanted by the power tailgate.
 The tailgate system was operated by switches on the instrument panel or a key switch on the rear quarter panel.
-Like a top-hinged tailgate, the clamshell design allowed a user to stand directly at the open cargo area without impediment, facilitating loading and unloading in tight spaces. the rear seat could be folded flat for additional cargo and incorporated a 60/40 split so that extended cargo and passengers could be accommodated and providing entry to the third row seat.
-Cargo capacity with the second row seats folded was 184 cubic feet.
-If passengers were seated in the optional forward facing third row seat, the rear window could be retracted into the roof while the vehicle was in motion with the tailgate in place.
+Like a top-hinged tailgate, the clamshell design allowed a user to stand directly at the open cargo area without impediment, facilitating loading and unloading in tight spaces.
+The rear seat could be folded flat for additional cargo and incorporated a 60/40 split so that extended cargo could be accommodated and additional passengers had entry to the optional forward-facing third row seat.
+If passengers were seated in the third row seat, the rear window could be retracted into the roof while the vehicle was in motion with the tailgate in place.